 Step 1: Click the Video button, and select your source iPhone clip by clicking the + Video icon.

 Step 2: On the Target Format section, select a format you want to keep for the video from the list.

 Step 3: Click the blue RUN button to start processing your iPhone footages.
 Without any further ado, your iPhone videos will be changed from Variable Frame Rate to Constant Frame Rate by default.

-3. iPhone Screen Recording Audio out of Sync
+3. Fix iPhone/iPad Screen Recording Audio out of Sync

 Possible Reason: Software Issue, DRM, Hardware Issue

-Step 1: Connect iPhone with Mac via a USB cable.
+Step 1: Install VideoProc Converter and Connect iPhone with Mac via a USB cable.

 Step 2: Click the Recorder button on the main interface > click the iPhone button from the top bar and the iPhone screen will show up.

 Step 3: Select the full screen (default) or a custom area via the Crop option.
 Click the Microphone button and select the sound of the iPhone system, built-in microphone or other devices, or "No Audio".

 Step 4: Set an output folder and click the red REC button to record iPhone screen.